 The worry did not stay contained, it spiralled, and before long it had taken hold of my sleep in 2021.
 Night after night, I could not switch off.
 At my worst, I went two full weeks without being able to fall asleep at all.
 What turned things around was stumbling across a hypnotherapist online.
 Rather than masking the problem with medication, the approach was about learning to live alongside it and gradually, through consistent daily practices like journaling with hand and breathing exercises.

 I found my way back to sleep in 2022.
 It took years of practice to fully settle and back to 'normal' in 2023, but I came through it without a single pill, and I am deeply grateful for that.
 Today, my sleep is no longer at the mercy of my surroundings or the noise in my head.
 I wake up each morning feeling genuinely refreshed.
-I begin the day with prayer, and I carry a quiet gratitude that the root of my struggle was never hormonal or chemical in nature.
+I begin the day with prayer and I carry a quiet gratitude that the root of my struggle was never hormonal or chemical in nature.
 The practices I developed during that difficult period of Covid remain a part of my daily life, and I have no intention of letting them go.

 Growing up in a traditional household where sex education was never discussed, and where my parents simply did not have the language or comfort to approach the topic, I was left to piece things together on my own.
-The internet arrived early, and through classmates at school, I was first exposed to pornography at fourteen.
+The internet arrived early, and through classmates at school, I was first exposed to pornography at 14.
 Without any emotional awareness or guidance, it became a habitual tool for self-relief and for years I had no sense of the harm it was quietly causing, only that it provided momentary comfort in the moment.

 It was not until Covid and the Movement Control Order that I came across the nofap movement and began to understand the science and reasoning behind it.
 That discovery reframed a great deal.
 What I have come to understand since is that self-control is perhaps the most demanding practice of all and it exists on a spectrum, not as a fixed state.
 There are highs and lows, setbacks and progress, much like everything else in life that is worth working on.